RaghavMaskara21/amazon-review-scrapper/README.md

 # amazon-review-scrapper
-Scrapping amazon reviews using BeautifulSoup library
+Scrapping amazon reviews using BeautifulSoup library and Pandas